Technology

 Site Reliability Engineer Resume: FAQs

-What skills should a Site Reliability Engineer put on their resume?+
+What are the most important skills for a Site Reliability Engineer resume?

-The most valuable skills for a Site Reliability Engineer resume are: Kubernetes, Terraform, Prometheus, AWS/GCP/Azure, Python, Go, Incident Management, SLOs/SLAs.
-Prioritize whatever appears verbatim in the job description — ATS systems rank resumes by keyword match rate.
+The highest-value skills for a Site Reliability Engineer resume are: Kubernetes, Terraform, Prometheus, AWS/GCP/Azure, Python, Go, Incident Management, SLOs/SLAs.
+Prioritize whichever of these appears verbatim in the job description — ATS systems rank resumes by keyword match rate, not by overall competency.
+Highlight uptime metrics (99.9% SLA), MTTR improvements, and on-call rotations.
+Quantify infrastructure cost savings.

-One page for under 10 years of experience.
-Two pages for 10+.
-Technology hiring managers spend an average of 7 seconds on first review — keep it tight and scannable.
+One page for engineers with under 8 years of experience.
+Two pages is acceptable for senior engineers, architects, and staff-level roles with dense, relevant experience.
+Regardless of length, every line must earn its place — Technology hiring managers spend an average of 7 seconds on first review.

 Site Reliability Engineer salaries typically range from $130,000 – $210,000 depending on experience, location, company size, and specialization.
-Use LinkedIn Salary or Glassdoor to benchmark your specific market.
+Use LinkedIn Salary or Glassdoor to benchmark your specific market and negotiate with confidence.

 Highlight uptime metrics (99.9% SLA), MTTR improvements, and on-call rotations.
 Quantify infrastructure cost savings.